maxludden/supergene-v2/books/book01/md/chapter-0008.md

 Title:Primitive Beast Soul
 Chapter:8
 Section:1
 Book:1
 CSS:../Styles/style.css
 viewport: width=device-width

 ## Primitive Beast Soul
 ### Chapter 8

 <figure>
 	<img src="../Images/gem.gif" alt="gem" id="gem" width="120" height="60" />
 </figure>

 Han Sen didn’t go back to Steel Armor Shelter after leaving Zephyr Valley.
 In a flash, he killed every swift mantis in a frenzy so that there were none left.

 "Well, I’ll just go hunt a copper-toothed beast.
 There are plenty of them near Steel Armor Shelter and there is a high chance of catching a mutant copper toothed beast, so it wouldn’t seem too suspicious if I were to produce a mutant one using the crystal."
 Han Sen found a habitat of copper-toothed beasts and wanted to catch one that was alone.

 Only able to find a small group of copper-toothed beasts, Han Sen went ahead and killed all of them but one, taking advantage of his tough armor.

-> "Primitive Creature Copper-Toothed Beast Killed.
-No Beast Soul Gained.
-Eat The Flesh Of Copper-Toothed Beast To Gain Zero To Ten Primitive Geno Points Randomly."
+> "Primitive creature Copper-Toothed Beast killed.
+No beast soul gained.
+Eat the flesh of Copper-Toothed Beast to gain zero to ten primitive geno points randomly."
 >
-> "Primitive Creature Copper-Toothed Beast Killed.
-Primitive Beast Soul Of Copper-Toothed Beast Gained.
-Eat The Flesh Of Copper-Toothed Beast To Gain Zero To Ten Primitive Geno Points Randomly."
+> "Primitive creature Copper-Toothed Beast killed.
+No beast soul gained.
+Eat the flesh of Copper-Toothed Beast to gain zero to ten primitive geno points randomly."

 Han Sen’s eyes widened in surprise.
 The forty-three swift mantises and thousands of ordinary creatures he had killed didn’t render a single beast soul.
 Now he had killed only two copper-toothed beasts and gained a beast soul!